“Brill is establishing a career as a choreographer. Peter and the Wolf shows a sharp eye for movement and storytelling.”

 As a child, there was always music at home.
 My childhood was spent watching musicals with my mum, selecting music with my dad and then creating full shows at home.
 My dad is a sound engineer and radio presenter and there is a family tradition in film and theatre.
 Born in Kent, I trained locally in the Cecchetti method.
 I went to main stream school and gained wide experience in acting and musical theatre.
 I enjoyed working with different choreographers, in different styles in various youth ballet companies.
 This fuelled my passion for story-telling in live theatre.
 I trained in a broad range of dance styles and drama, alongside the core of classical training, at Tring Park School for the Performing Arts.
 On graduation, I won the Choreographic Cup.
 Although performance had always been my first motivation, perhaps this was an indication of my future direction.
 I continued at English National Ballet School and graduated into the company.

 After five years, I moved to Birmingham Royal Ballet, attracted by their broader repertoire, with its mix of ‘masterworks’ and the opportunity to work with David Bintley, a choreographer himself.
-I took advantage of the chance to develop through the in-house choreography workshops and was given my first chance to create for the company in 2014.
-My works for BRB include Matryoshka and Rhapsody in Blue.
-I have also created work for Elmhurst School for Dance, Birmingham Weekender Festival and The Rugby World Cup.
-My first main stage commission for Birmingham Royal Ballet Arcadia, premiered 2017.
+I took advantage of the chance to develop through the in-house choreography workshops and was then given my first chance to create for the company in 2013.
+I was promoted to First Artist in 2014.
+My formal commissions for BRB include Rhapsody in Blue (2014), Matryoshka (2015), Arcadia (2017) and Peter and The Wolf (2019).